miayokka0926/Rameneat/README.md

 ## General info

 This is project is to build a web app which server for vending car's owner and customer.
-By developing the front end for displaying and back end for storing the vendor's and customer's and snacks' information, we could easily extract and accept the request made by customer and owner (for example, for customer to order snacks from the provided menu list and for owner to receive the customer's order's information to prepare the meal).
+By developing the fron end for displaying and back end for storing the vendor's and customer's and snacks' information, we could easily extract and accept the request made by customer and owner (for example, for customer to order snacks from the provided menu list and for owner to receive the customer's order's information to prepare the meal).
 All the images are found in unsplash.com by copying the image url address and store for each snacks.
 All information of snacks are pre-set and store in mongoDB collection "snacks".
 Similarlly, the vnedor's information are pre-set and store in mongoDB as all the van owner are pre-listed by the developer in this project's requirement.

 # This is the brief explaination of Deliverable 2